ghashy/bevy_tiled_toolkit/README.md

 This is a [Tiled](https://www.mapeditor.org) integration plugin for [Bevy](https://bevyengine.org) game engine.

+> 🚧 This project is under development, and is currently lacking some critical features

 ### Getting starged
 This plugin allows to use almost every features from `Tiled` map editor in in your Bevy-game.